SamCFarrell/Looking-for-Suspicious-Transactions/README.md

 #### Part 2:

 Your CFO has also requested detailed trends data on specific card holders.
-Use the [starter notebook](visual_data_analysis.ipynb) to query your database and generate visualizations that supply the requested information as follows:
+Use the [visual data analysis starter notebook](visual_data_analysis.ipynb) to query your database and generate visualizations that supply the requested information as follows, then add your visualizations and observations to your `Markdown Report`:

 * The two most important customers of the firm may have been hacked.
 Verify if there are any fraudulent transactions in their history.
 For privacy reasons, you only know that their cardholder IDs are 2 and 18.